SamuelePolimi/experiment_manager/README.md

 ## The python runner

-The python runner defined above (i.e., python_script) should be a python script that takes as input three parameters: --job_id, --experiment_path, --experiment_name.
+The python runner defined above (i.e., python_script) should be a python script that takes as input three parameters: --job_id, --experiment-path, --experiment-name.
 The script should load the job with the given job_id and run the job.

 ```python
 import argparse